cloud-marcel/Operationalizing-Machine-Learning/starter_files/README.md

 https://youtu.be/PyJNvO2ogzU

-## Standout Suggestions
+## Future Improvement Suggestions
-Some suggestions to the Udacity mentors from my side:
+1. The accuracy of the model (94.77%) is quite good but can be improved by solving the data imbalance in dataset.
-1. The enpoint requests via script needs to hand over the data input in a very specific way.
-That was not updated in the classroom.
-Refer to my file [endpoint2.py](/starter_files/endpoint2.py)
+2. The Deep Learning option can be tried when training the model which is not used by the  AutoML in the runs.
-2. The RunDetails widget seems to have problems when trying to visualize in the Jupyter Notebook.
+3. GPU instead of CPU could be used for faster training.